Naturhistoriska/BIOinfo-course/README.md

 we will go through the chapters in a recent text book in bioinformatics:
 "Computational Skills for Biologists - A Toolbox" by Stefano Allesina and Madlen Wilmes (Princeton University Press, 2019).

+Participants are expected to get a copy of the book on their own.

 Students are expected to solve the exercises in the book between each occasion, where we will discuss solutions, issues, and more.